28th Annual WMI Workshop on Design, Operation and Maintenance of Saws and Knives

 ENROLLMENT can be made by returning the registration form in PDF (Adobe Acrobat)

-WORKSHOP FEE: $695.00 before September 2, $795 after Sept 2.
+WORKSHOP FEE: $695.00up to October 2, $795 after October 2.
 Fee includes all instructional materials, lunches and morning and afternoon refreshments.

 CONFIRMATION of your registration and workshop details will be sent to you upon receipt of your registration form.

 HOTEL Accommodations are not included in the registration fee.
 A block of rooms has been reserved for workshop participants at the Holiday Inn Portland - Airport at a special rate of $109.00/night for single room, plus 14.5% State and local taxes.
 Reservations may be made directly with the hotel by calling: 503-256-5000.
 Be sure to make reservations as soon as possible and ask for the Wood Machining Institute's special rate prior to 10/2/2018.